I went to Japan on a business trip in the early 1990s.

 Then, out would come the cigarettes.
 People smoked like chimneys in Japan in the early 1990s.
 But not any more.

 Japan had gone through an economic bubble from 1986 to 1991.
 Real estate and stock prices were vastly inflated.
 Then Tōkyō real estate prices began falling in 1989.
 The bubble burst in late 1991, beginning the Ushinawareta Jūnen or Lost Decade, economic stagnation lasting from 1991 at least through 2001.
-Two years after the bubble burst, we went to Japan.
+Two years after the bubble had burst, we went to Japan.
 Our hosts were far too polite to question what we thought we might accomplish.
-And, we gave them an excuse to go out for a now-rare business dinner.
+And, we gave them an excuse to go out for what had become a rare business dinner.

 The Economy Returned, and Cigarettes Largely Disappeared